tprasadtp/ubuntu-post-install/docs/tasks.md

     bazel: true
 ```

-!!! warning "Wine HQ  and Multiarch support"
+### Note about Wine HQ and i386 packages

-    To install i386 pacakges or packages which have i386 dependencies (eg. wine-stable), you MUST
-    enable foreign architectures BEFORE running this script!
+To install i386 pacakges or packages which have i386 dependencies (eg. wine-stable), you **MUST** enable foreign architectures BEFORE running this script!

+### Note abount PodMan repository

+Podman repository(Provided by Kubic project) also provides golang package for some reason (ughhh!) so please be careful while installing go via apt.

 ## Add personal package archives (PPA)